ronyw7/multimodal-recsys/README.md

 ### Retrieving Image Files from Google
 For each linked user review image, we need to access Google's user content endpoint to retrieve it.
 We store the retrieved images in `./data`.

-Since the release of the Google Restaurants dataset, some user uploaded content have been deleted or removed.
+Since the release of the Google Restaurants dataset, some user-uploaded contents have been deleted or removed.
 We report the number of valid user review images we were able to collect for each of the train, val, test splits.
 - `./data/train` contains 159,426 images
 - `./data/val` contains 20,035 images
 - `./data/test` contains 20,073 images